In Nebraska, more than 166,500 licensed drivers are age 70 and older; nearly 10,000 Nebraska drivers are age 90 and older.

 The DMV website has a wealth of information for Nebraska drivers.

-The Nebraska Office of Highway Safety (NOHS) also maintains a page on “Older Drivers” containing information on how aging may affect driving skills, along with safety tips and local resources for senior drivers.
+The Nebraska Office of Highway Safety (NOHS) also maintains a page on "Older Drivers" containing information on how aging may affect driving skills, along with safety tips and local resources for senior drivers.
+There are a number of organizations in Nebraska that can conduct "competency tests" for older drivers.
+There is also a list of state-approved Driver Training School.